Sheriff: 3 dead, 2 wounded in shooting at Wisconsin tavern - WTMJ

 KENOSHA, Wis.
-(AP) — Authorities in Wisconsin pleaded Sunday for help in locating a suspect who opened fire at a tavern in a confrontation that left three people dead and two people seriously injured.
+(AP) — Three people were killed and two were left wounded early Sunday in a shooting at a tavern in southeastern Wisconsin, sheriff’s officials said.

-Kenosha Sheriff David Beth said while the suspected shooter is still at large, the public is not believed to be in danger.
-The suspect apparently knew the victims and targeted them, although it is not clear whether the victims knew him.
-The shooting happened at Somers House Tavern in Kenosha County after the suspect was asked to leave the bar and then returned and opened fire.
+Kenosha Sheriff David Beth said the suspect in the shooting at Somers House Tavern in the village of Somers in Kenosha County is still at large, but that he believes the public is not in danger.

-“We believe our suspect knew who he was targeting,” Beth told a Sunday morning news conference.
+“We believe our suspect knew who he was targeting,” Beth said during a Sunday morning news conference.
+He asked that anyone with information about the incident to contact the Kenosha Sheriff’s Department.
+Somers is about 30 miles (50 kilometers) south of Milwaukee, not far from the Wisconsin-Illinois border.

+The suspect had been asked to leave the bar but returned and opened fire.
+Beth left open the possibility that there was more than one suspect.
+He said he believed at least one handgun was used.

 Officials were still working to determine the identities of the people who died.
 The two people who were wounded were taken to area hospitals.
 There may have been more people with less serious injuries, and the sheriff’s department has contacted local hospitals to find them, Beth said.

-Beth left open the possibility that there was more than one suspect.
-He said he believed at least one handgun was used.

-The road leading up to the tavern remained closed early Sunday as officials investigated the latest in a string of recent mass shootings across the country, including the killings of eight people at a FedEx warehouse in Indianapolis on Thursday.
+It was the latest in a recent string of mass shootings across the country, including the killings of eight people at a FedEx warehouse in Indianapolis on Thursday.
 Last month, four people were killed at an office shooting in California, eight people were fatally shot at massage businesses in the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.

+The nearby city of Kenosha was the scene of serious unrest last summer, after police shot a young Black man, Jacob Blake, leaving him paralyzed.
+A white Illinois teenager was accused of fatally shooting two people during the Kenosha protests.
+Kyle Rittenhouse of Antioch, is charged with homicide and attempted homicide in the Aug.
+25 shootings.
+He has pleaded not guilty and says he fired in self-defense.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.